loidolt/killswitch-baseus-battery-mount/README.md

 # Steam Deck Killswitch Baseus 65W Battery Mount

 This is a simple mounting adapter designed to mount a [Baseus 65W Battery](https://amzn.to/3F0fSgi) to the dbrand Steam Deck Killswitch case.
-The battery is fitted to the mount using a simple friction fit and the mount attaches to the Killswitch using dbrand's offical mount 3D Model (thanks dbrand!).
+The battery is fitted to the mount using a simple friction fit and the mount attaches to the Killswitch using dbrand's official mount 3D Model (thanks dbrand!).

 ## Table of Contents